mrask2/A-Search/README.md

 tests - contain our test cases, as well as helper functions to test our code effectivley

 ## Running Instructions
-cd into the repositoriy, run command mkdir build. cd into build, run command make.
+cd into the repository, run command mkdir build. cd into build, run command make.
 Given a csv or txt file of two numbers, one number representing a wall and the other a passable tile, create a new Grid variable.
-Then, readFromCSV to that variable the file you want to create a grid from.
-CreatePoint
+Then, readFromCSV to that variable the file you want to create a grid from. ceatePointMaze with your goal x and y coordinates as parameters.